Kaspiman/symfony-example-code/README.md

 ## Comments

-I placed some comments in important places, let's find it in whole project by keyword `@see`.
+I placed some comments in code, let's find it in whole project by keyword `@see`

 ## Project architecture and structure